 You can join the start and end nodes of an open path such as a line to create a closed object.
 This feature is useful for filling an object with color because you can apply fills only to the inside of closed objects.
-For information about applying fills, see "Filling objects" on page 265.
+For information about applying fills, see "Applying fills to objects" on page 367.